IanBellomy/Dump/readme.md

 ### Installation

-Place `Dump.coffee` and/or `SaferDump.coffee` in your snippits folder.
+Place `Dump.coffee` and/or `SaferDump.coffee` in your snippets folder.

-You can find your snippits folder in Framer by clicking 'Snippits > Show Snippits Folder'
+You can find your snippets folder in Framer by clicking 'Snippets > Show Snippets Folder'

-When you use the Dump or SaferDump snippit, make sure to place it at the top of your file.
+When you use the Dump or SaferDump snippit, make sure to place the code at the top of your file.